Click for homepage

 Video

-This YouTube video explains how Israel managed to not only rig the Hezbollah pagers, but actually manufacture them under the cover of a shell company.
+This YouTube video explains how Israel managed to not only rig the Hezbollah pagers, but actually manufacture them under the cover of several shell companies.

 Source